 Welcome to Charleswood!
 This community is summarized by farmland and modest residential homes that promote semi-rural living, chalked full of walking trails and family-friendly parks.
 Streets are often unpaved with deep ditches and the lots are usually oversized, perfect for the nature enthusiast!
 The walking trails attract active families, bird watchers, and those that just enjoy a more holistic approach to living.
-While there is some debate as to its actual boundaries, most would agree that the boundary lines are roughly: McGillvray on the South, the Perimeter Highway on the West, Shafetesbury on the East, and the Assiniboine River on the North.
+While there is some debate as to its actual boundaries, most would agree that the boundary lines are roughly: McGillivray on the South, the Perimeter Highway on the West, Shaftesbury on the East, and the Assiniboine River on the North.
+Houses for sale in Charleswood Winnipeg are oftentimes hard to come for, but you are in luck.
+We specialize in the area!

-Prices for residential homes range anywhere from around $150,000 for attached homes on busier thoroughfares up to a million dollars for a substantial and either newly updated or contructed home often backing onto the river or Assiniboine Park.
+Prices for residential homes range anywhere from around $150,000 for attached homes on busier thoroughfares up to a million dollars for a substantial and either newly updated or constructed home often backing onto the river or Assiniboine Park.
 There is a mix of homes built in the area ranging from the early 1900's all the way up to several new construction homes and newer subdivisions such as Ridgewood West.
 The bulk of the development within the area was from the mid 1950's to 1980's.
-Common floorplans include bungalows, bi-levels, and two-storey homes.
+Common floor plans include bungalows, bi-levels, and two-storey homes.
+Oftentimes houses for sale in Charleswood Winnipeg can be hard to come by, but ask us.
+We often have pocket listings in the area.
 For the lifestyle choice of condominiums, Charleswood does offer a few different condo styles, with the majority being apartment-style floor plans.
-There are some semi-detached bungalows and two storey options though, they are just more rare.
+There are some semi-detached bungalows and two storey options though, they are just rare.
 Price ranges for condominiums are usually around the $120,000 - $450,000 mark depending on the size and location of the condo unit.
+Houses

 Charleswood Community is managed by the Pembina Trails School Division.
 The board has a variety of elementary, middle and high schools offered in both English and French immersion.